 That being said, not every location on your wish list may have such a suitable base for your need so this is definitely something you have to think about when considering a location for your elopement if the base is something you can't and don't want to live without.
 Check out the best wilderness retreats on the link below!

 7. Do you want to include other family members?

 It's fine to elope without guest or with guest.
 There is no hard and fast rule.
 But if you do want to elope with guest, for each guest you want to include in your elopement, you have to be considerate and check if the location is something suitable for them.
 And as counter-productive as it may sound, you will have to compromise and find a middle ground if you want to include the important people to you as much as possible even if you have to give up your favorite spot.

-Kid.
-Being parents ourselves, we'll definitely elope and include our baby girl when she's a bit bigger so she can enjoy our day too.
+Being parents ourselves and we travel a lots with our baby girl Alexia, we'll include her in our elopement when she's a bit bigger so she can enjoy our day and have memory of it too.
 We're writing a blogpost on how to include your kid in your elopement but in the mean time, do check a lots of tips and tricks for travel with kids here.

-Guest with Disabilities.
+What kind of support can you give guest with disabilities in that location?
+Helicopter, cable car, 4x4 off-road vehicle...
 You can find a lots of tips and resources for travelers with disabilities here.

 It's a trade off.
 Easy to reach locations may lose their original charm and uniqueness and you have to compete a heavy crowd.
 Secluded places are harder to get to, but in return, they're isolated, off the beaten track so privacy is assured, away from the crowd.

 We have to take into consideration of many factors such as: is there any major/regional airport in the nearby and how far, and if you don't want to fly or there isn't any airport how can one get there (land/sea/train...), how to move between various spots in that region etc...